fjulian79/wd-broker/doc/ThreatModel.md

 ### 2. Tampering (Data Manipulation)

-**Threat:** Malicious modification of data in transit or client state.
+**Threat:** Malicious modification of data in transit, client state, or other system data.

 **Risks:**

 - Modifying ping payloads to falsify liveness
 - Corrupting internal state to keep dead clients alive
+- Unregistering other clients

 **Mitigations:**

 - The broker verifies the `pid` of the process sending `PING` commands to ensure it matches the original registering process.
 - The socket protocol is request-response per connection with stateless handling.
 - Broker memory (client table) is private to the process; no external tampering is possible.
-- Privilege drop ensures internal state cannot be overwritten by unprivileged processes.
+- Dropping privileges limits the potential damage if the process is compromised.

 ---

 ### 3. Repudiation (Denying Responsibility)

-**Threat:** A client claims it did not perform a certain action (e.g., deregistering).

-**Risks:**

-- False claims of broker misbehavior

-**Mitigations:**

-- Optional logging with timestamp, UID, GID, and PID for each client action.
-- Deterministic behavior: same inputs lead to the same state.
+Repudiation is not applicable.
+Clients do not authenticate, and the broker has no expectation of accountable actions from them.

 ---